 The Hyundai i30 is a spacious, comfortable family car with a big boot but it’s slightly let down by some cheap-feeling interior trims – especially in entry-level models

-The i30 might look similar to the Astra and Golf on the outside but its slightly lacklustre cabin gives it less to shout about on the inside.
-It still looks reasonably smart and all but entry-level S models come with a infotainment screen as standard but it certainly lags behind the Vauxhall and VW in the style stakes.
+It might look similar to the Astra and Golf on the outside but the Hyundai i30’s interior is pretty lacklustre.
+It still looks reasonably smart and all but entry-level S models come with an infotainment screen as standard but it certainly lags behind the Vauxhall and VW in the style stakes.

 Thankfully, you get plenty of seat adjustment across the range and all but S models come with electrically adjustable lumbar support to help prevent back ache on long journeys.

-It’s not just the front seats that are spacious – there’s enough room in the back for tall passengers to stretch out too.
-They’ll be treated to more knee room than you get in an Astra and there’s almost as much headroom as in a Golf.
+It’s not just the Hyundai i30’s front seats that are spacious – there’s enough room in the back for tall passengers to stretch out too.
+They’ll be treated to more knee room than you get in a Vauxhall Astra and there’s almost as much headroom as in a VW Golf.
 Carrying three abreast will be a little cosy thanks to the small central seat and fairly cramped footwells, but three kids will have more than enough space to get comfy.

-It’s not just passengers that the i30 can carry with ease – there are loads of handy cubby holes hidden around its cabin, too.
+It’s not just passengers that it can carry with ease – the Hyundai i30’s practical cabin comes with plenty of handy cubby holes.
 All four door bins can hold a 1.5-litre bottle, the glovebox is huge and you get a handy storage bin under the central armrest.

-This theme continues with the i30’s boot.
-With five seats in place its 395-litre capacity puts it comfortably ahead of the 370-litre Astra and 380-litre Golf and you get plenty of tether points and shopping hooks for holding your luggage securely in place.
+This theme continues with the Hyundai i30’s boot.
+With five seats in place, its 395-litre capacity puts it comfortably ahead of the Vauxhall Astra and VW Golf and you get plenty of tether points and shopping hooks for holding your luggage securely in place.

 With the seats folded (which you can do in a handy 60:40 two-way split to carry long items and a rear passenger at once) it can swallow 1,301 litres of luggage.
 That’s even big enough to fit a bike – if you remove one of its wheels first.